 Xena the Warrior Princess was the main character of the live-action series Xena: Warrior Princess and also a recurring character featured on Hercules: The Legendary Journeys.
-She was once a warlord that traveled numerous countries raiding China, Siberia, Japan, Norway, Britannia, and Greece.
-One she was redeemed by Hercules; she began her quest to fight for the innocent.
+She was once a warlord that travelled numerous countries raiding China, Siberia, Japan, Norway, Britannia, and Greece.
+Once she was redeemed by Hercules, she began her quest to fight for the innocent.

 In her twenties, Xena proved to be a courageous leader when she motivated a small band of villagers and her brothers to go against the warlord Cortese.
 After the death of her brother Lyceus, she was banished from her home.
 She would eventually form a relationship with the warlord Borias and join him on his conquest as a warlord herself.